 Whether you’re aiming for contemporary or cottage, beachy or boho, white is the perfect base for your living room design.
-Layering shades of cream and eggshell in your living room instantly creates a calm aesthetic ready for other layers of décor, and pops of rich ivory against a bold backdrop is sure to add drama and dimension to your space.
+Layering shades of cream and eggshell in your living room instantly creates a calm aesthetic ready for other layers of décor, and pops of rich ivory against a bold backdrop are sure to add drama and dimension to your space.
+"As much as I love color, there’s nothing like a white room when you want clean sophistication," says designer Kelly Hurliman.

 Catch the Eye With Texture